-I became captivated by variations of Venus de Milo and Marcelles: their poses are amazing; their drapery could be towels; Marcelles’ hand interaction with his shades was perfect.
-I felt a bit odd about copying other sculptures until I learned that Marcelles (20 BCE) was actually a Roman appropriation of an earlier Greek Hermes (Mercury!).
+I became captivated by variations of Venus de Milo and Marcellus: their poses are amazing; their drapery could be towels; Marcelles’ hand interaction with his shades was perfect.
+I felt a bit odd about copying other sculptures until I learned that Marcellus (20 BCE) was actually a Roman appropriation of an earlier Greek Hermes (Mercury!).
 It was meant to be.

 Sometimes you just need to float.

 Blue skies, cool water, and a bright, shiny baby in a float tube.

 I envision this sculpture on a clean, rectangular pedestal.
 Or as a fountain element with water flowing from under the tube and down the sides.